-In terms of Section 115AB of the ITA, if the total income of an assessee, being an overseas financial organization (Offshore Fund) includes income received in respect of units purchased in foreign currency or income by way of long-term capital gains arising on transfer of units purchased in foreign currency, tax is charged @ 10% (plus applicable surcharge and cess).
+In terms of Section 115AB of the ITA, if the total income of an assessee, being an overseas financial organization (Offshore Fund) includes income by way of long-term capital gains arising on transfer of units purchased in foreign currency, tax is charged @ 10% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 12.5% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.

-In terms of Section 115AC of the ITA, if the total income of a non-resident, includes income by way of interest on bonds of an Indian Company issued in accordance with the notified scheme i.e. 'Issue of Foreign Currency Exchangeable Bonds Scheme, 2008'/'Issue of Foreign Currency Convertible Bonds and Ordinary Shares (Through Depository Receipt Mechanism) Scheme, 1993/ Depository Receipts Scheme 2014' or on bonds of public sector company sold by the government and purchased by the investor in foreign currency or income by way of dividends on GDR or income by way of long term capital gains arising on transfer of above bonds or GDR's, will be taxed at the rate of 10% (plus applicable surcharge and cess).
+In terms of Section 115AC of the ITA, if the total income of a non-resident, includes income by way of interest on bonds of an Indian Company issued in accordance with the notified scheme i.e. 'Issue of Foreign Currency Exchangeable Bonds Scheme, 2008'/'Issue of Foreign Currency Convertible Bonds and Ordinary Shares (Through Depository Receipt Mechanism) Scheme, 1993/ Depository Receipts Scheme 2014' or on bonds of public sector company sold by the government and purchased by the investor in foreign currency or income by way of dividends on GDR or income by way of long term capital gains arising on transfer of above bonds or GDR's, will be taxed at the rate of 10% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 12.5% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.